Samer Tawfik Sells 9,000 Shares of LMP Automotive Holdings, Inc. (NASDAQ:LMPX) Stock

-LMP Automotive Holdings, Inc. (NASDAQ:LMPX – Get Rating) CEO Samer Tawfik sold 9,000 shares of the stock in a transaction that occurred on Monday, March 14th.
-The shares were sold at an average price of $3.83, for a total transaction of $34,470.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+LMP Automotive Holdings, Inc. (NASDAQ:LMPX – Get Rating) CEO Samer Tawfik sold 9,000 shares of the business’s stock in a transaction dated Monday, March 21st.
+The stock was sold at an average price of $4.54, for a total transaction of $40,860.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Samer Tawfik also recently made the following trade(s):